Honeytree-Technologies/Pixelfed-Auto-Installer/README.md

 - Ubuntu v20.04 LTS pre-installed.
 - Open ports:  443, 80 and SSH (Which you will choose in the script).
 - Machine should have internet access for fetching packages and Docker images.
-- Pre-register the machine's IP with the domain for SSL certificate generation.
+- Point domain name to the server's IP address (necessary for SSL certification).
 - An email delivery service or SMTP server.

 ## Deployment Steps